 Our FUBAR is fresh and super crushable!
 [RRP $29.49]

 2019 SNAFU [RELEASE DATE: JULY 1 2020]

-Juicy enough to have with food, crushable to have on the patio, this has lush fruit, some salinity, and it smells gorgeous!
+It’s juicy enough to have with food, smashable on the patio, with lush fruit, some salinity, and it smells gorgeous!
+[RRP $28.49]

 2019 Viognier [RELEASE DATE: JULY 1 2020]